HassenSaidi/sqlite2rust/README.md

 | 7      | 6294     |

 After fixing the errors, 6294 warnings remain. running `cargo  +nightly  fix --bin "sqlite3_in_rust"` reduces the number of warnings to 4282.
 There are two types of warnings:
-1. warning: `variable fOo should have a snake case name` with the siggestion that it should be rewritten as `f_oo`.
+1. warning: `variable/function fOo should have a snake case name` with the siggestion that it should be rewritten as `f_oo`.
-2. warning: path statement with no effect
+2. warning: `path statement with no effect`.

 ### The good